-Turley is one of 5,000 suspected child molesters named in the Boy Scouts of America’s so-called “perversion files,” a blacklist of former scout leaders suspected or convicted of child molestation.
+Turley is one of 5,000 suspected child molesters named in the Boy Scouts of America’s so-called “perversion files,” a blacklist of former scout leaders suspected or convicted of child molestation in Boy Scouts.
 The files reveal that the BSA has often taken steps to cover up its scoutmasters’ sex abuses, preferring to handle the problem on its own rather than contact law enforcement.
 Furthermore, the Boy Scouts of America is also fond of playing “legal hardball” with victims and their families who attempt to pursue justice.

-Estey Bomberger represents victims of Boy Scouts sex abuse, no matter who the perpetrators are.
+Estey Bomberger represents victims of Boy Scouts sexual abuse, no matter who the perpetrators are.
 It’s our job to secure a fair amount of compensation for the emotional and physical harm your child and your family has suffered.
 We have the resources and knowledge necessary to take a child molestation case to trial and win.

 If your child has admitted to being abused by a Boy Scout troop leader or scoutmaster, there are several things you should immediately do:

-Remain calm.
-Getting angry and confronting the abuser is not constructive.
+- Remain calm: Getting angry and confronting the abuser is not constructive.
 You may also frighten your child with your anger and make the child shift blame onto himself.
 Don’t blame yourself for what happened, either—molesters are manipulative, conniving, and cunning, and are practiced at grooming their victims.

-Believe the child.
-It is rare for children to lie about being sexually abused.
+- Believe the child: It is rare for children to lie about being sexually abused.
 Reassure your child that you believe him and what happened wasn’t his fault.

-Hear the child’s story.
-Even though important details may be missing, get as much of the story as you can.
+- Hear the child’s story: Even though important details may be missing, get as much of the story as you can.
 Keep in mind that your child probably feels a powerful sense of guilt and shame.
 Keep your cool and be patient.
 Don’t interrogate your child, however—reliving the experience will be traumatic and distressing for him.
 Leave the cross-examination to police.

-Contact police.
-If you believe your child has been abused, report your suspicions to the authorities immediately.
+- Contact police: If you believe your child has been abused, report your suspicions to the authorities immediately.
 If you’re unsure who else to call or how to proceed, you may contact the National Center for Missing and Exploited Children’s Cyber Tipline at 1.800.843.5678.
 You may also use the child advocacy center locator on the Estey Bomberger website.

-Our competent Boy Scouts sex abuse lawyers pursue justice for our child and your family.
+Our competent child sexual assault attorneys pursue justice for our child and your family.
 We understand no amount of compensation can take away the pain and hurt you have endured, but we fight so you can receive a fair settlement and secure your child’s healthy future.
 It shouldn’t be your job to bear the financial burden of therapy, medical care, and other services needed to address the lifelong psychological issues which accompany childhood sexual abuse.